munificent/craftinginterpreters/book/the-lox-language.md

 *   A variable declaration evaluates to the value of the variable.

-*   A block or sequence of expressions evaluates to the result of the last expression in the sequence.
+*   A block evaluates to the result of the last expression in the sequence.

 Some get a little stranger.
 What should a loop evaluate to?
 A `while` loop in CoffeeScript evaluates to an array containing each element that the body